Confidant Classes for Career Consultancy and Coaching Classes

 Birth Rates in India

 The birth rate is a crude measure of the fertility of a population and is a crucial determinant of population growth.
 It gives the number of live births per thousand inhabitants in a given region and year.
 The birth rate at all levels in India has declined considerably over the past four decades, from 36.9 in 1971 to 20.0 in 2018.
 The rural-urban differential has also narrowed in these years.
 However, the birth rate has remained higher in rural areas than in urban areas for the past four decades.
 The birth rate has decreased by about 11% in the past decade, from 22.5 in 2009 to 20.0 in 2018.
 The corresponding decrease in rural areas is from 24.1 to 21.6, and for urban areas, it is from 18.3 to 16.7.
 In 2018, the birth rate for India varied from 16.7 in urban areas to 21.6 in rural areas.
-The highest birth rate was recorded in (26.2), while the lowest in the Andaman and Nicobar Islands (11.2).
+The highest birth rate was recorded in Bihar (26.2), while the lowest in the Andaman and Nicobar Islands (11.2).

 Death Rates in India